What is a Christian leader?

 In our work, this is our prayer: “Deliver us in our various occupations from the service of self alone, that we may do the work you give us to do in truth and beauty and for the common good” (The Book of Common Prayer).

 Fellows live together in Christian community.
-Together Fellows build a common spiritual life, sharing each other’s burdens and learning to honestly reconcile disputes.
+Together Fellows build a common spiritual life of prayer, sharing each other’s burdens and learning to honestly reconcile disputes.
 We forge deep friendships through our life together.
+We also have fun together!

 Fellows live in communal housing in the heart of Dallas.
 For more information on our great location, click here.